Abhay924/Abhay924/README.md

 <img src="./assets/network-architecture.svg" width="100%" alt="Infrastructure Overview" />

-<sub>General pattern I build with across projects — decoupled frontend, an API layer, service logic, persistent storage, containerized where applicable.
-Representative, not a diagram of one specific deployed system.</sub>
+<sub>The general shape I follow across projects — separate frontend, an API layer, and persistent storage, containerized where the project calls for it.</sub>

 <br/>